cyishere/frontend-practice/README.md

 ### To-Dos

-- [ ] Change background color while scrolling with snapping;
+- [x] Change background color while scrolling with snapping;
-- [ ] Hide scrollbar across all browsers;
+- [x] Hide scrollbar across all browsers;

+❗ **NOTES**: Used the React version of [fullpage.js](https://alvarotrigo.com/fullPage/) to make the scroll-snapping and no scrollbar work.